sam-rice/met-explorer/README.md

 ### Project Context

 Met Explorer is an extracurricular personal project I made in order to teach myself Redux and SCSS.
-Being a frequent visitor of the MET during my years living in New York, I was excited to find their [Art Collection API](https://metmuseum.github.io/), and felt that the dataset would also present an oppurtunity to work with larger datasets than I had worked with in the past.
+Being a frequent visitor of the MET during my years living in New York, I was excited to find their [Art Collection API](https://metmuseum.github.io/), and felt that the dataset would also present an opportunity to work with larger datasets than I had worked with in the past.
 Figuring out a way to present the user with multiple pages of potentially tens-of-thousands of results was an interesting challenge, and is a process I'm looking forward to learning how to optimize for future projects.
 As always, thoughts and constructive feedback are welcome!

 ### Tech